MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - Improve language so that information is easy to understand
 - Additional information related to Navi GPU patch
 - Latest picture
-- Specific patch for ACPI patch
+- Specific information for ACPI patch

 </br>